ibexa/documentation-user/docs/content_management/content_organization/manage_locations_urls.md

 ![URL wildcards tab](img/URL_Wildcards_sm.png)

-The URL wildcards tab shows a list of all URL wildcard definitions that exist within the site, and contains all the information about each URL wildcard.
+The URL wildcards tab shows a list of all URL wildcard definitions that exist within the website, and contains all the information about each URL wildcard.
 You can delete or modify existing entries, or create new ones.

 ![Editing a URL wildcard definition](img/URL_wildcard_detail.png)